“For things to reveal themselves to us, we need to be ready to abandon our views about them”

 ~ Thich Nhat Hanh

-When our core needs aren’t met at an early age and our experiences are fraught with misattunement, neglect, and abuse from our caregivers, we find ways to adapt in an attempt to keep us safe.
+When our core needs aren’t met at an early age or our experiences are fraught with misattunement and conflict, we find ways to adapt in an attempt to keep us safe.
 As we grow older these adaptive mechanisms often develop into chronic anxiety, depression, low self-worth, persistent shame and insecure attachment in relationships.
 We can also end up feeling lost, unfulfilled, and unsure of who we are and what our purpose in life is as adults.

 It is my earnest belief we thrive and heal best in connection and relationship.
 If you have been experiencing any of these mental and emotional challenges, I want you to know you don’t have to suffer alone and there is hope.
 When our stories are revealed and we are seen, heard and understood

 within the safety of a therapeutic relationship, we are granted the opportunity to make deeper connections with ourselves and to grow our capacity for self-compassion and self-regulation.
 With more self-understanding, we are also then able to make more clear and informed decisions, tolerate and flow with life's ups and downs better, as well as improve the health of our relationships.

 I am a relational, attachment and depth-oriented psychotherapist

 What that means is, I get very curious about your early experiences and relationships, your family of origin and intergenerational patterns.